Best Noise-Canceling Headphones for Sony Headphone

 Sony WF-1000XM5 Earbuds View on Amazon View on B&H

-Best For: Professional commuters and gym-goers
+Best For: Professional commuters and fitness enthusiasts

 Rating: 4.9 / 5.0 ★★★★★

-Water ResistanceIPX4
+Water ResistanceIPX4 (Sweat resistant)

-• Foam tips need replacing every 4-6 months to maintain the seal
+• Foam tips need replacing every 4-6 months

 👍 Also Great